Blog As Podcast

 - “Convert your managers to “Performance Coaches.”
 Convert all “tea room conversations” into productive feedbacks.

 Leaders must also focus on their team’s inherent behaviors of success.
 An input well in advance will always boost performance.
 Feedforwards tend to be more productive and rewarding.
 Make leaders accountable for the performance of their teams.
 The only exceptions here being “toxic employees” as they will never perform.
 Invest time in feedbacks and feedforwards in regular reviews and make them as frequent as possible.
 After all, it is better to correct than live with issues.

 Feedbacks and feedforwards must become the inherent “Nature of organizations for Nurturing performance.”
-Performance has an uncanny nature of plateauing and only change of behaviors will peak performance.
+Performance has an uncanny nature of plateauing and only a change of behaviors will peak performance.
 Make a choice “Plateau or Perform.”